Misogyny

 Misogyny in medicine impacts us all

-Misogyny in medicine is rife and Australian hospitals must adopt a gender equity framework to ensure quality patient care says a University of Melbourne expert.
+Misogyny in medicine is rife in 2023 and Australian hospitals must adopt a gender equity framework to ensure quality patient care

 The reckoning of Gillard’s misogyny speech

-A University of Melbourne expert says a historical reckoning with Gillard’s misogny speech forces us to acknowledge there are no heroes – and that’s okay.
+A historical reckoning with Gillard’s misogyny speech forces us to acknowledge there are no heroes – and that’s okay

 Why South Korea’s young men are turning conservative

-The internet is playing a key role in spreading a new wave of right-wing conservatism among South Korea's young men, say University of Melbourne experts.
+As South Korean society changes, the internet is playing a key role in spreading a new wave of right-wing conservatism among the country’s young men

 We need to talk about pornography